 With the rational management of natural and environmental resources, the local capacities of social organizations, rural communities and organized groups are strengthened.

-Likewise, to achieve these objectives, a collaborative work is carried out with Academic Institutions, government agencies, credit institutions, associations and civil societies and national and international non-governmental organizations.
+Likewise, to achieve these objectives, a collaborative work is carried out with academic institutions, government agencies, credit institutions, associations, civil societies and national and international non-governmental organizations.

 Some activities for the strengthening of capacities that have been carried out with training and workshops, which include the implementation of activities from the communities, are:

 These activities have yielded results within the communities.
-The development of new skills and the integration of what has been learned, has derived in lessons learned from the implementation of the projects.
+The development of new skills and the integration of what has been learned, have derived in lessons learned from the implementation of the projects.

 The community agroforestry nurseries are the result of the exchange of experiences of the participants.
 From the collection and management of agroforestry seeds, threatened or endangered species have been reproduced, such as: